Sierra College Campus

 The entire network of ownership at Airport Flats, including the Hualapai land has long been a sought after project by the Land Trust due to its scenic and recreational value to the Town and location off of I-80 as a scenic corridor.
 The values for meriting acceptance of the 71 acres land donation at Airport Flats includes potential recreational connectivity, scenic byway directly south of I-80, open space preservation right at the entrance and exit to the Town of Truckee, and water quality and habitat preservation at the adjoining reaches of the Truckee River Canyon.

 Creekside Woods is a 19-unit development west of Donner Lake.
 The owner of the property approached the Land Trust with the idea of an outright donation of approximately 2.4 acres.
 The site is scenic and it is part of the Old Highway 40 visual corridor.
 The acreage contains a segment of the historic Lincoln Road (Old 37) that merits preservation.
-Staff is also working with the developer on the nearby Del Oro property that we hope to use for a recreational trail connecting Donner Lake to the Donner Rim Trail.

 A unique partnership between the Town of Truckee, Tahoe Donner Association and the Land Trust protected this 240-acre greenbelt.
 The property is a conglomeration of hundreds of 20’ by 80’ lots, created in 1911 after the San Francisco earthquake as temporary housing should another quake strike.
 The Land Trust was interested in acquiring the Tract due to its scenic qualities and potential connectivity to the Donner Lake Rim Trail.
 The town’s interest was similar; to preserve a prominent ridgeline per the Truckee General Plan and to address the potential environmental degradation associated with the development of hundreds of lots on steep slopes in a highly visible location above Donner Lake.